kotogavr/kotogavr-blog/src/content/blog/how-to-make-passwordless-auth.md

 I find passwordless authentication to be a better alternative to normal authentication with login and password because it really annoys me every time to generate and save a new password.
 So I am always looking for better alternatives.
 For example, social authentication.
 I wrote about it [here](blog/how-to-setup-google-login-with-ruby-on-rails).

-This particular method is another way to request registration via email, inspired by the [**authentication-zero library**](https://github.com/lazaronixon/authentication-zero/), but I've made it more simple and straightforward.
+This particular method is another way to request registration via email, inspired by the [**authentication-zero library**](https://github.com/lazaronixon/authentication-zero/), but I've made it simpler and more straightforward.

-For this tutorial, I want to provide an extensive explanation, addressing the questions I've posed to myself, much like I would ask a teacher while learning.
+For this tutorial, I aim to provide an extensive explanation, addressing the questions I've posed to myself, much like I would ask a teacher while learning.

 ## The Difference Between Authentication and Authorization